The Western Australian Museum acknowledges and respects the Traditional Owners of their ancestral lands, waters and skies.

 Credit: Pulitano Family & Ricciardo Family

-Neighbours became family, and Paola created a home of hospitality and warmth.
-She and Francesco were the first in their street to purchase a television, inviting neighbours to gather in their lounge to marvel at the new technology.
+Neighbours became like family, and Paola created a home of hospitality and warmth.
+She and Francesco were the first in their street to buy a television, inviting others to gather in their lounge, where all marvelled at the new technology.
 Food was always plentiful in her kitchen.
-She taught neighbours how to make Italian sauce, biscuits, and pasta, while they in turn shared recipes for Australian dishes.
-Paola’s home quickly became a hub of friendship, generosity, and community spirit.
+She showed neighbours how to make Italian sauce, biscuits and pasta, while they shared recipes for Australian dishes in return.
+Paola’s home soon became a hub of generosity, friendship and community spirit.

 Paola on a path holding a plastic water jug.